Battle of Fort Sumter: President Buchanan and the Star of the West

 South Carolina authorities considered Anderson's move to be a breach of faith.
 Governor Francis Wilkinson Pickens believed that President Buchanan had made implicit promises to him to keep Sumter unoccupied and suffered political embarrassment as a result of his trust in those promises.
 Buchanan, a former U.S. Secretary of State and diplomat, had used carefully crafted ambiguous language to Pickens, promising that he would not "immediately" occupy it.
 From Major Anderson's standpoint, he was merely moving his existing garrison troops from one of the locations under his command to another.
 He had received instructions from the War Department on December 11, written by Major General Don Carlos Buell, Assistant Adjutant General of the Army, approved by Secretary of War John B. Floyd:

 [Y]ou are to hold possession of the forts in this harbor, and if attacked you are to defend yourself to the last extremity.
 The smallness of your force will not permit you, perhaps, to occupy more than one of the three forts, but an attack on or attempt to take possession of any one of them will be regarded as an act of hostility, and you may then put your command into either of them which you may deem most proper to increase its power of resistance.
 You are also authorized to take similar steps whenever you have tangible evidence of a design to proceed to a hostile act.

-Pickens, therefore, ordered that all remaining Federal positions except Fort Sumter were to be seized.
+Pickens, therefore, ordered that all remaining federal positions except Fort Sumter were to be seized.
 State troops quickly occupied Fort Moultrie (capturing 56 guns), Fort Johnson on James Island, and the battery on Morris Island.
 On December 27, an assault force of 150 men seized the Union-occupied Castle Pinckney fortification, in the harbor close to downtown Charleston, capturing 24 guns and mortars, while the small U.S. Army garrison retired to Fort Sumter to join Major Robert Anderson.
-On December 30, the Federal arsenal in Charleston was captured, resulting in the acquisition of more than 22,000 weapons by the militia.
-The Confederates promptly made repairs at Fort Moultrie and dozens of new batteries and defense positions armed with weapons captured from the arsenal were constructed throughout the Charleston harbor area, including an unusual floating battery.
+On December 30, the federal arsenal in Charleston was captured, resulting in the acquisition of more than 22,000 weapons by the militia.

+The Confederates promptly made repairs at Fort Moultrie.
+Dozens of new batteries and defense positions armed with weapons captured from the arsenal were constructed throughout the Charleston harbor area, including an unusual floating battery.